ropensci-archive/PackageDevelopment/pkgs.md

 -   `kitten()` from <pkg>pkgKitten</pkg> allows one to specify the main `DESCRIPTION` entries and doesn't create source code and data files from global environment objects or sourced files.
 It's used to initialize a simple package that passes `R CMD check` cleanly.
 -   `create()` from <pkg>devtools</pkg> is similar to `package.skeleton` except it allows to specify `DESCRIPTION` entries and doesn't create source code and data files from global environment objects or sourced files.
 -   `Rcpp.package.skeleton()` from <pkg>Rcpp</pkg> adds to `package.skeleton` the C++ via `Rcpp` handling, by modifying eg. `DESCRIPTION` and `NAMESPACE` accordingly, creating examples if needed and allowing the user to specify (with a character vector of paths) which C++ files to include in `src` directory .
 Finally the user can decide main `DESCRIPTION` entries.
+-   <pkg>mvbutils</pkg> provides a variety of useful functions for development which include tools for managing and analyzing the development environment, auto-generating certain function types, and visualizing a function dependency graph.

 **Programming Paradigms**